Davy Crockett (nuclear device): History

 Production of the Davy Crockett began at Picatinny Arsenal following the August 15, 1958, approval of the design.
 There was approval for funding of 6,247 to be manufactured, but a total of 2,100 were actually made.
 714 M101 depleted uranium finned spotter rounds were fired in training between 1962 and 1968 at the Pohakuloa Training Area on Hawaiʻi island.
 The weapon was deployed with US Army forces from 1961 to 1971.

 The 55th and 56th Infantry Platoons, attached to the Division Artillery of the US 82nd Airborne Division, were the last units equipped with the M29 Davy Crockett weapons system.
 These two units were parachute deployed and, with a 1/2 short ton truck per section (three per platoon), were fully air droppable.
 The units were deactivated in mid-1968.

 The Davy Crockett's nuclear warhead, the M388, was removed from US Army Europe (in West Germany) in August 1967.
 The last nuclear-equipped warhead was retired in 1971.
 Brigadier General Alvin Cowan, Assistant Division Commander of 3rd Armored Division, while stating the weapon was a "significant advance" in technical terms and that the laboratory responsible deserved "a great deal of credit", further stated that the Army retired the weapon due to the personnel costs associated with it as well as apparent "great fear that some sergeant would start a nuclear war".

 Like all but the second and third nuclear weapons ever completed, the Davy Crockett was never used in combat.
-Since their retirement Davy Crockett systems have been preserved in many museums throughout the United States.
+Many decommissioned Davy Crockett systems have been preserved in museums throughout the United States.

-In 2005 the Army announced that it uncovered 600 lb of depleted uranium from the training sites used for the Davy Crockett's inert rounds to be practice fired.
-They said that 12405 acre of land could likely be tainted by these training days.
+In 2005 the US Army announced that it uncovered 600 lb of depleted uranium from the training sites used for the Davy Crockett's development.
+They said that 12405 acre of land could likely be tainted by this.